 V. I. Lenin, Foreword to the Published Speech "Deception of the People with Slogans of Freedom and Equality".
-Collected Works, Vol. 29, pp. 380-81 in particular-is to establish definite relations between the working class and the peasantry.
+Collected Works, Vol. 29, pp. 380-81

+Naturally, in view of the fact that the peasantry preponderates enormously among the population, the principal task-of our policy in general, and of our economic policy in particular-is to establish definite relations between the working class and the peasantry.
 For the first time in modern history we have a social system from which the exploiting class has been eliminated but in which there are two different classes-the working class and the peasantry.
 The enormous preponderance of the peasantry could not but have an effect on our economic policy, and our policy in general.
-The principal problem that still confronts us and will inevitably confront us for many years to comeis that of establishing proper relations between these two classes, proper from the standpoint of abolishing classes.
-The enemies of the Soviet power discuss the formula of agreement between the working class and the peasantry with such frequency, and so very often use it against us, because it is so vague.
+The principal problem that still confronts usand will inevitably confront us for many years to comeis that of establishing proper relations between these two classes, proper from the standpoint of abolishing classes, The enemies of the Soviet power discuss the formula of agreement between the working class and the peasantry with such frequency, and so very often use it against us, because it is so vague.
 Agreement between the working class and the peasantry may be taken to mean anything.
 Unless we assume that, from the working-class standpoint, an agreement is possible in principle, permissible, and correct only if it supports the dictatorship of the working class and is one of the measures aimed at the abolition of classes. then, of course, it remains a formula on which all the enemies of the Soviet power, all the enemies of the dictatorship, operate.